 This garden, created with the help of many people in the Seattle community, highlights plants used for food, utility and sacred uses by indigenous peoples in the Northwest.
 The Ethnobotanic Garden is located south of the Library along 10th Ave to Cherry St.

-View the form and texture of the horticultural tapestries that garden designer Fugitaro Kubota created on campus in the 1950's and 1960's.
+View the horticultural tapestries that garden designer Fugitaro Kubota created on campus in the 1950's and 1960's.
 Many of the trees are impressively large and majestic.
 Locations and a brief description can be found here.

 Located at the front of the Fine Arts Building, this garden was a joint venture between the Grounds and Fine Arts Departments.
 Plants located here are mentioned in the works of William Shakespeare.